 –Son Tra Mountain: Rising up to 700 meters, this is also known as the Monkey mountain by the American soldiers in the Vietnam war.
 Its unspoiled forests are home of a wealthy wildlife, including red-shanked douc, one of world’s rarest primates.
 See further information in centralvietnamguide.com/son-tra-mountain.

 –Da Nang Cathedral: also known as the Pink church because of its pink color.
 This is only of the kind built during French colonial time.
-Know more details in centralvietnamguide.com/da-nang-tourist attractions.
+Know more details in centralvietnamguide.com/da-nang-cathedral.

 Going to travel Hoi An?
 Read our comprehensive travel guide to the city to design the easiest itenerary possible, in centralvietnamguide.com/hoi-an-travel-guide.